• Skip to primary navigation

 Now comes the fun part.
 Place each leaf on your cutting board with the flat stem side facing you and with the leaf curled up like a pocket.
 One by one, spoon your meat mixture onto the end of a leaf.
 Roll the leaf up around the filling.
 Fold in the sides, tucking them in and continue rolling.
 Continue until you have all your cabbage rolls ready.

 The final delicious ingredient is the sauce.
-You can use your favorite store bought sauce, but I think this special recipe deserves a homemade sauce.
+You can use your favorite store bought sauce, but I think this special recipe deserves a homemade Italian Red Sauce.

 Line the bottom of you dutch oven pot with extra cabbage leaves.
 Then add half of your sauce to your pot on top of the layer of cabbage leaves.
 Place your stuffed cabbage rolls seam side down, on top of the sauce.
 Add the rest of the sauce and bring to a boil.
 Cover and reduce to simmer.
 Then let the magic happen.
 All the wonderful flavors mingle to make the tastiest meal.